thoughtbot/guides/working-together/README.md

   - Consider time zones when scheduling your meeting.
 - **One speaker:** Let one person speak at a time, and let them complete their full thought before responding.
 Don't interrupt.
+- **Respect physical boundaries:** Do not make physical contact with someone unless you have their consent.
+- **Eye contact:** Try to be aware of others' comfort level with eye contact;
+  err on the side of less eye contact.

 ## Pronoun guidelines